 Adding a dog to your family is an important decision.
 Itâs not quite the same as adding a fish, a hamster, or even a cat to your household.
 It requires much dedication every day, and a long-term commitment.
 If youâre at a place in your life where you do not have time to devote to a furry friend who doesnât listen, chews everything, pees in the house, and pretty much needs to be watched like a toddler, you might want to think twice about bringing home a puppy.
-If this is you and your heart is still set on adding a dog to your family, you may be better off with an older, house-trained dog who may end up being one of the smartest dogs in your family.
+If this is you and your heart is still set on adding a dog to your family, you may be better off with an older, house-trained dog.
 No matter which you choose, everyone in your family should be in agreement, and everyone should share in the responsibility for this new furry life.

 Whether you choose a puppy or an older dog, you should choose to adopt from a Humane Society, your local shelter, or one of the numerous rescue organizations in existence.
 There are way too many homeless animals in the world, and many pet stores get their dogs from puppy mills, where dogs spend their entire lives in deplorable conditions.
 If your puppy is not spayed or neutered when you bring her home, you should make a point of having it done to help prevent unwanted litters, and to reduce their cancer risk.
 If you adopt from a Humane Society, they will probably spay your puppy before she goes home with you.
 Other places that provide spaying and neutering (usually at low-cost) are county animal control, and local animal shelters.